ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 The `let*` function let one assigns values to variables in multiple steps.

-Each assignment is consists, like the [setq](#setq) function, of an implicit quoted list with a variable symbol and an s-expression, but differently from the [setq](#setq) function, the `let*` function handles multiple assignments.
+Each assignment consists, like the [setq](#setq) function, of an implicit quoted list with a variable symbol and an s-expression, but differently from the [setq](#setq) function, the `let*` function handles multiple assignments.
 The assignments are handled sequentially.

 Note: The `let` function (without the star), where assignments are handled in parallel is yet not supported.